 - Records Custodian

 There were about 135,000 jobs for File Clerk in 2016 (in the United States).
 There is little to no growth in job opportunities for File Clerk.
-The BLS estimates 14,200 yearly job openings in this field.
+There will be an estimated 14,200 positions for File Clerk per year.

 The states with the most job growth for File Clerk are Maryland, Alaska, and Colorado.
 Watch out if you plan on working in Maine, West Virginia, or Hawaii.
 These states have the worst job growth for this type of profession.

 Do File Clerks Make A Lot Of Money?